vmware-archive/cloud-init-vmware-guestinfo/README.md

 ### Installing on other Linux distributions
 The VMware GuestInfo datasource can be installed on any Linux distribution where cloud-init is already present.
+Further, Python and pip are required (version 2 or 3).
 To do so, simply execute the following:

 ```shell
 $ curl -sSL https://raw.githubusercontent.com/vmware/cloud-init-vmware-guestinfo/master/install.sh | sh -